cybercongress/cybercongress/contract.md

 - Running sprints: planning of 2-week sprint on Monday, demo/retrospective and closing sprints on Friday
 - Invent blocks: Every seventh sprint is a block, like Phangan, but better
 - Knowledge sharing/transfer and mentoring for team members
+- Help to team's members to make their own capital

 This list of function is exclusive.
 If someone wants to add something try to guess what you need to do.